 We shall, through active choices, strive for personal data to be processed within the EU/EEA.
 However, in some cases we need to use systems or buy services where the supplier processes personal data outside the EU/EEA for our purposes, as a personal data processor.
-We also need to, regardless of where the personal data are localised, deal with American suppliers based on the possibilities that exist in American law for various authorities to request the personal data.
+We also need to, regardless of where the personal data are localised but where the supplier itself is a US-based company (or where companies within the supplier's company group have actual or legal right to get access to the personal data that the supplier is processing on our behalf), deal with the possibilities that exist in American law for various authorities to request the personal data.
 Corresponding assessment may also need to be done for other non-European suppliers.
 Before the transfer of personal data to the supplier takes place we shall assess the lawfulness of the transfer, in each respective case, with the starting point in the data protection guidance applicable from time to time.
 The assessment shall include what special measures has to be taken to ensure that the personal data is adequately protected.
-Examples of special measures is to make sure that the EU Commission has decided that the relevant country ensures an adequate level of protection of personal data, or that we enter so-called standard contractual clauses ("SCC"), adopted by the EU Commission, with the supplier.
+Examples of special measures is to make sure that the EU Commission has decided that the relevant country ensures an adequate level of protection of personal data, if the supplier is certified under a framework that the EU Commission has decided has an adequate level of protection (e.g. EU-US Data Privacy Framework) or that we enter so-called standard contractual clauses ("SCC"), adopted by the EU Commission, with the supplier.
 The issue with third country transfers must be regulated in the DPA and Legal must always be involved in the assessment.